R2ZTracker/R2Z_Tracker/README.md

 ## Usage

 To use this project, follow the steps below:
-1. Clone the repo - git clone <repo-link>.
+1. Clone the repo - git clone repo-link
-2. Install dependencies - npm install.
+2. Install dependencies - npm install
-3. Run the application - ionic serve.
+3. Run the application - ionic serve